zlehmann/js-object-oriented-classes-travel-lab-v-000/README.md

 + `startDate` — returns a JavaScript Date object.
 You'll need to use your Googling skills to reference some documentation on how dates work in JavaScript!

-+ `yearsExperienceFromBeginningOf` — takes an argument of a year and returns the number of years since the driver's startDate
++ `yearsExperienceFromBeginningOf` — takes an argument of a year and returns the number of years since the driver's startDate. (hint: when creating a new date object, you may want to refer to [MDN's documentation on JS's Date object, specifically how to get a date at the beginning of the year](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date))

 **Route**